 Mainly, Interchange families do what they would normally do, treating the visiting delegate as a member of the family.
 In addition, every couple of days, all the delegates and leaders get together for a group activity.
 Parents take turns carpooling Interchange delegates to these activities, which usually take place on weekdays — so parents who aren’t carpooling often won’t need to supervise their Interchange delegates on those days.

-One week of a long Interchange and one weekend of short Interchange is set aside for a family vacation.
+One long weekend of the Interchange is set aside for a family vacation.
 In families where no parent or guardian is typically home during the day, parents often take an extra day or two of vacation time to enjoy the Interchange hosting experience with their children.

 Ready to apply?